The Phantom of Davis-Wielandt Shell: A Unified Framework for Graphical Stability Analysis of MIMO LTI Systems

 The extension of the Nyquist plot and criterion from SISO to MIMO linear systems took off long ago \cite{macfarlaneGeneralizedNyquistStability1977,desoerGeneralizedNyquistStability1980}.
-For MIMO linear time-invariant (LTI) systems, its eigenloci---trajectories of eigenvalues of the transfer matrix evaluated along the Nyquist contour---serve as the natural generalization of the SISO Nyquist plot.
-The generalized Nyquist criterion, which is a rather intricate graphical condition in terms of the eigenloci of return ratio, again provides a necessary and sufficient characterization of closed-loop stability.
-However, unlike in the SISO case where the Nyquist plot of the return ratio can be easily constructed from those of loop components due to the simple arithmetic rules $|ab|=|a||b|, \angle ab = \angle a + \angle b$ for complex scalars, it turns out that there is no obvious link between the eigenloci of the return ratio and those of each loop component for MIMO systems.
-This is a critical feature missing in the MIMO Nyquist criterion, as in many cases only the information of each loop component is available, let alone when one of the loop components is an uncertain set instead of a fixed transfer matrix.
-Meanwhile, on the numerical front, plotting the eigenloci and verifying the criterion is challenging algorithmically, especially when the size of the transfer matrices is big and branches of eigenloci intersect.
+For MIMO linear time-invariant (LTI) systems, its eigenloci---trajectories of eigenvalues of the transfer matrix evaluated along the Nyquist contour---serve as a natural generalization of the SISO Nyquist plot.
+The generalized Nyquist criterion, which is a rather intricate graphical condition in terms of the eigenloci of the return ratio, again provides a necessary and sufficient characterization of closed-loop stability.
+However, unlike in the SISO case where the Nyquist plot of the return ratio can be easily constructed from those of loop components due to the simple arithmetic rules $|ab|=|a||b|, \angle ab = \angle a + \angle b$ for complex scalars, there appears to be no obvious link between the eigenloci of the return ratio and those of each loop component for MIMO systems.
+This is a critical feature missing in the MIMO Nyquist plot, as in many cases only the information of each loop component is available, let alone when one of the loop components is an uncertain set instead of a known transfer matrix.
+Meanwhile, on the numerical front, plotting the eigenloci and verifying the criterion is challenging, especially when the size of the transfer matrices is big and branches of eigenloci intersect.